lbp-dev/markdowner/README.md

 # Markdowner

-Enable Markdown files in your `app/views/`
+Enable Markdown files in your `app/views/` directory.

 ## Usage